 The School is based in the impressive Newton Building on NTU's City site.
 In 2009 the building was involved in a £90 million regeneration project on the site.
 Whilst maintaining its historic beauty, the Grade II listed building was transformed into an ultra-modern complex.

-- Explore your career prospects with the help of the University's Career and Placements Centre (new for September 2012).
+- Explore your career prospects with the help of the University's Employability Team.

 - You will benefit from spacious teaching rooms and lecture theatres.